Kirumi1019/MRT-Travel-Platform/README.md

 other version will not guarantee to work

 ### 2. install yarn
-yarn need to be install with
+yarn need to be install with version 1.22.19

+## Start
-make a duplication of `.env.example` and renamed it `.env.local`
+After environment setup, make a duplication of `.env.example` and renamed it `.env.local`

 After downloading the codes